 Direct Tire Pressure Monitoring System (dTPMS)

-How TPMS works?
+How TPMS work?

 TPMS works by getting data from the tire pressure sensor installed in the tire.
 The data is sent wirelessly to the central control unit that analyzes the analog data, converts it to a digital data format, and displays it on the car dashboard in the form of a warning or real-time tire pressure value.